6 Tips to Overcome Meeting Madness

 Frustration?
 Anxiety?
 Annoyance?

-Unfortunately, meeting madness is normal in today’s environment as our calendars are booked and we try to keep our eyelids open for back-to-back-to-back meetings that don’t seem to apply to our responsibilities.
+Unfortunately, meeting madness is normal in many of today’s workplaces, whether you’re in-office, fully remote, or have a hybrid model.
+Our calendars are booked and we try to keep our eyelids open for back-to-back-to-back meetings that don’t seem to apply to our responsibilities.

-While many of these meetings can turn out to be meaningless, it’s critical to recognize the potential value of these collaborations and make the most of them through effective meeting strategies.
-As innovation and “change” occurs faster than any other time in history, and business environments grow increasingly complex, we must incorporate clear, concise communication exchanges in order to survive much less thrive.
+While some of these meetings turn out to be meaningless, it’s critical to recognize the potential value of these collaborations and make the most of them through effective meeting strategies.
+As innovation and change is happening faster than any other time in history and business environments grow increasingly complex, we must incorporate clear, concise communication exchanges in order to survive — and maybe even thrive.

 What is it about these time suckers that causes so much frustration?
 After putting some thought into this, I concluded that meetings are an intersection of this finite thing called time (which we are limited to 40ish hours in a work week) and communication, an infinitely complex interpretation of how we express our thoughts and how our words are received.
 Without structure and a deliberate approach, this intersection of time and communication descends into a black hole of productivity.

 Sounds simple, right?
-But far too often, we have meetings “because we always had them”.
-A manager takes the reigns, spouts some things they think they are supposed to talk about, like what happened last week, and what is going to happen this week, asks if there are questions (which there rarely are), and then everyone goes on their way.
+But far too often, we have meetings “because we always had them.”
+A manager takes the reins, spouts some things they think they are supposed to talk about, like what happened last week, and what is going to happen this week, asks if there are questions (which there rarely are), and then everyone goes on their way.
 It’s CRITICAL to establish an INTENT to the meeting.
-Is it to collect KPI’s?
+Is it to collect KPIs?
 Inspire?
 Gather team sentiment?
 Solve a problem?
 Ensure we are accountable on a project?
-If we don’t have a CORE GOAL (Calculable, Observable, Reasonable, End-In-Mind) – then our meetings lack direction and purpose.
+If we don’t have a C.O.R.E.
+GOAL (Calculable, Observable, Reasonable, End-In-Mind) – then our meetings lack direction and purpose.

-Once we know the meeting’s “intent” and C.O.R.E. objective, then we will get a better sense of who to invite, how long it should be, and where it should be held.
-Frequently, we just start adding people to our invite list because it’s “easier”.
-Or we allow Outlook to set the time to one hour because it’s “easier”.
-We do a Zoom call because it’s “easier”.
+Once we know the meeting’s intent and C.O.R.E. objective, then we will get a better sense of who to invite, how long it should be, and where it should be held.
+Frequently, we just start adding people to our invite list because it’s “easier.”
+Or we allow Outlook to set the time to one hour because it’s “easier.”
+We do a Zoom call because it’s “easier.”
 All of these “easy” defaults lead to the wrong people being in the wrong meeting for the wrong amount of time in the wrong setting.
-Be intentional about your 5 W’s.
+Be intentional about your 5 Ws (who, what, when, where, why).

 While this may seem obvious, it is often missed and frequently skipped for recurring meetings.
 This helps attendees know the type of meeting, what they need to bring, who’s attending and the intended outcome.
 This also opens the door to allow participants to help shape the agenda.
 Setting expectations is critical for all collaborative communication.

-The greatest challenges to any meeting are the “villains” in attendance.
+The greatest challenges to any meeting are the villains in attendance.
 Personalities that perpetuate conflict, distractions, false consensus, or perfection will quickly derail any meeting.
-The best way to navigate this is to set expectations for the meeting at the beginning, and then professionally address the “villainous” behavior as it emerges.
+The best way to navigate this is to set expectations for the meeting at the beginning, and then professionally address the villainous behavior as it emerges.
 Focus on the behavior, not the person.
+(Tip: Learning how your co-workers communicate and how to work more effectively with different personalities can make a huge difference not only in meeting situations but throughout your workday.)

-All of these best practices require a little extra time, thought and practice, but once implemented will lead to less meetings that are more productive and help your organization achieve your key objectives.
+All of these best practices require a little extra time, thought and practice, but once implemented will lead to fewer meetings that are more productive and help your organization achieve your key objectives.